Three transiting planet discoveries from the Wide Angle Search for Planets: WASP-85 A b; WASP-116 b, and WASP-149 b: Observations

-We check for false positives induced by background eclipsing binaries or stellar activity by examining the bisector span measurements for our data.
-We find no significant correlation with the radial velocities or the radial velocity residuals, although the observations for WASP-85\,B do seem to show a negative correlation between the parameters.
-This is indicative of stellar activity \citep{2001AA...379..279Q}.
-We also plot the full widths at half maximum (FWHM) of our radial velocity observations as a function of orbital phase, checking for variations in phase \citep{2011IAUS..276..549S}.
-None are seen (see Figure\,\ref{fig:bisector}).
+We also plot the FWHM of our radial velocity observations as a function of orbital phase, checking for variations in phase that might indicate a false positive \citep{2011IAUS..276..549S}.
+None are seen (see Figure\,\ref{fig:bisector85}).
 We confirm which binary component is the planet host by checking for phasing of the HARPS radial velocity observations.
-The observations of WASP-85\,A show variations in phase with both the photometry, and with the CORALIE and SOPHIE observations, while the observations of WASP-85\,B show variations that are not correlated with the phase determined from the lightcurve.
+The observations of WASP-85\,A show variations in phase with both the photometry, and with the CORALIE and SOPHIE observations, while the observations of WASP-85\,B show variations that are not correlated with the phase determined from the lightcurve, and show no other significant periodicity.

-We list our RV data in Table\,\ref{tab:RVs}, along with the bisector spans, which measure the asymmetry of the cross-correlation functions (CCFs), and the FWHMs of the CCFs.
-Uncertainties on the bisectors were taken to be twice the uncertainty on the RV, while those on the FWHMs were taken to be $2.35$ times the RV uncertainty.
+We list our RV data in Table\,\ref{tab:85RVs}, along with the bisector spans, which measure the asymmetry of the cross-correlation functions (CCFs), and the FWHMs of the CCFs.
+Conservatively, the uncertainties on the bisectors were taken to be twice the uncertainty on the RV, while those on the FWHMs were taken to be $2.35$ times the RV uncertainty.
+There is no indication of any time-dependent variation in our RV data.

-\subsection{Photometric follow-up}
+\subsubsection{Photometric follow-up}

-Follow-up photometric observations to solidify the planet's ephemeris, and check for transit timing shifts, were carried out using the James Gregory Telescope (JGT) at the University of St Andrews Observatory, the robotic Transiting Planets and Planetesimals Small Telescope (TRAPPIST; \citealt{2011Msngr.145....2J}) at La Silla, the Euler-Swiss telescope using EulerCam \citep{2012AA...544A..72L}, also at La Silla, and the Liverpool Telescope (LT; \citealt{2004SPIE.5489..679S}) on La Palma using the IO:O instrument.
+Follow-up photometric observations to solidify the planet's ephemeris, and check for transit timing shifts, were carried out using the James Gregory Telescope (JGT) at the University of St Andrews Observatory, the robotic TRAnsiting Planets and PlanetesImals Small Telescope (TRAPPIST; \citealt{2011Msngr.145....2J}) at La Silla, the Euler-Swiss telescope using EulerCam \citep{2012AA...544A..72L}, also at La Silla, and the Liverpool Telescope (LT; \citealt{2004SPIE.5489..679S}) on La Palma using the IO:O instrument.
 These observations are summarised in Table\,\ref{tab:phot}.
 The resolutions and pixel scales of the telescopes and instruments used for photometric follow-up were insufficient to distinguish the companion star.
-All lightcurves are therefore of the blended combination of light from the two stellar components.
+All lightcurves are therefore a blended combination of light from the two stellar components, and exhibit diluted transit depths.